RedPointGlobal/redpoint-rpi/docs/secrets-management.md

           key: Operations_Database_Pulse_Logging_Database_Name
         # Add additional keys to match the objects list above
 ```

-Note: Azure Key Vault secret names cannot contain underscores.
-Use hyphens in `objectName` and `objectAlias` to map to the underscore-based keys the chart expects.

 Use the [Helm Assistant Web UI](https://rpi-helm-assistant.redpointcdp.com) **Automate** tab > **Azure** > **Vault Secrets Setup** to generate a script that creates all required vault secrets.